Svendolin/All-about-JQuery/readme.md

 ## Technologies ✅
 ***
  JS-Frameworks / CDNJS:
 * Shown in in the head of each HTML file.
-Dont forget to copy the most recent cdn and replace it before you start a new project
+Dont forget to copy the most recent [CDNJS CODE FROM HERE](https://cdnjs.com/libraries/jquery) before you start a new project!

 <br />